blmayer/smail/README.md

 ## Using

-Run `smail`, it will prompt the needed information, like recipient, subject and the body.
+Run `smail`, it will prompt the needed information, like recipients, subject and the body and/or attachments.

 ## Providers